RevisitingSSI/RevisitingSSI.com/_pages/index.md

 **Ongoing (May - Dec 2026)**: Finalizing papers for peer review, conference presentations, and broader community engagement

-## Who Should Participate?

-This initiative needs diverse perspectives working together.
-We explicitly seek participants from different disciplines, backgrounds, and roles:

-- **Academic & Research Participants**: All outputs are designed as citable scholarly contributions
-- **Developer & Builder Participants**: Your implementation experience grounds principles in reality
-- **Policy, Regulatory & Legal Participants**: Essential perspectives on feasibility and institutional adoption
-- **Advocacy, Community & Lived-Experience Participants**: Irreplaceable knowledge about how identity systems function in practice
-- **Early-Career Researchers & Students**: Fresh perspectives that often bridge gaps between communities

-## Recommended Reading

-To help ensure a shared foundation, we recommend participants read these materials before the kickoff meetings:

-**Estimated total reading time: ~90 minutes**

-* [**The Path to Self-Sovereign Identity**](https://www.lifewithalacrity.com/article/the-path-to-self-soverereign-identity/) (2016) - The foundational article introducing the ten principles
-* [**Musings of a Trust Architect: The Origins of Self-Sovereign Identity**](https://www.lifewithalacrity.com/article/origins-SSI/) (2023) - The philosophical and political roots of SSI
-* [**Principal Authority: A New Perspective on Self-Sovereign Identity**](https://www.lifewithalacrity.com/article/Principal-Authority/) (2021) - Why identity should be framed as a domain of agency
-* [**Five Mental Models of Identity**](https://github.com/WebOfTrustInfo/rwot7-toronto/blob/master/final-documents/mental-models.pdf) (2020) - Understanding different perspectives on identity

 ## Who Is Christopher Allen?